wellposed/hblas/readme.md

 Want to add a new routine, check out the ones listed in the [lapack section](http://software.intel.com/sites/products/documentation/hpc/mkl/mklman/index.htm) of the Intel MKL manual to get some human readable documentation.

+# I have > 32bit size arrays, help!
+Congrats, you have ``big compute on big data'', contact [Carter](http://www.wellposed.com) and we'll try to help you out.